qig123/pdf_trans/mybook/Part II_ Core Issues in Language Design/Part II_ Core Issues in Language Design.md

 ## 10.4 Dynamic Method Binding

 One of the principal consequences of inheritance/type extension is that a derived class D has all the members—data and subroutines—of its base class C. As long as D does not hide any of the publicly visible members of C (see Exercise 10.15), it makes sense to allow an object of class D to be used in any context that expects an object of class C: anything we might want to do to an object of class C we can also do to an object of class D. In other words, a derived class that does not hide any publicly visible members of its base class is a subtype of that base class.
 The ability to use a derived class in a context that expects its base class is called subtype polymorphism.
 If we imagine an administrative computing system for a EXAMPLE 10.37

+Derived class objects in a base class context university, we might derive classes student and professor from class person:

 ```
 class person { ...